getfunds/ANFThedera/README.md

 ### 1. **Hedera Token Service (HTS)**

 #### Why We Use HTS
 We chose HTS for NFT creation and management because it provides **native token functionality** at the protocol level with **predictable, low-cost minting** ($0.001 per NFT mint) and **built-in royalty support**.
-Unlike Ethereum-based ERC-721 implementations that require complex smart contracts and high gas fees, HTS enables instant NFT creation with association, transfer, and ownership tracking—all handled by Hedera's network layer.
+Unlike Ethereum-based ERC-721 implementations that require complex smart contracts and high gas fees, HTS enables instant NFT creation with association, transfer, and authorship tracking—all handled by Hedera's network layer.
 This drastically reduces development complexity and ensures creators can mint NFTs without worrying about fluctuating costs or failed transactions.

 #### Implementation Files
 - **`src/utils/bladeWalletNFTMinting.js`** - Core NFT minting workflow with Blade Wallet integration